-Whether strictly stand up black comedians or black comedy actors who have solely starred in comedy films and movies, African Americans have come a long way to almost dominating the comedic world.
-From the early days of comedy with Flip Wilson to the great Richard Pryor and Eddie Murphy to the rise of the entire Wayans family to today’s generation with Kevin Hart at the head, there have been many to paved the way for black comedians to make it in show business.
+Whether strictly stand up black comedians or black comedy actors, who have solely starred in comedy films and movies, African Americans have come a long way to almost dominating the comedic world.
+From the early days of comedy with Flip Wilson, to the great Richard Pryor and Eddie Murphy, to the rise of the Wayans family, to today’s generation with Kevin Hart on top, there have been many to paved the way for black comedians.

-With platforms like the Def Comedy Jam, BET’s Comicview, Showtime at the Apollo, and, before all, the local Chitlin Circuits, many black comedy actors and comedians had the chance to showcase the talent to audiences all over the country, and not just crowds of African Americans.
-Today, social media, whether Youtube or Instagram, has created similar opportunities for comedians and striving to be comedians to showcase their talent.
-To be clear the lists below will showcase many comedians that have had long careers that expanded well into multiple decades, but each comedian is placed in their peak year, whether it is when they started to gain stardom or when they were at their best.
-With that being said, below is a list of the top comedians by decade, from the generation before the 1960s to the 2010s breakout with Youtube personalities.
+With platforms like Def Comedy Jam, BET’s Comicview, Showtime at the Apollo, and before all, the local Chitlin’ Circuits, many black comedy actors and comedians have had the chance to showcase their talent to audiences all over the country.
+Today, social media, whether YouTube or Instagram, has created similar opportunities for comedians and striving to be comedians to also showcase their talent.
+To be clear the list below will showcase many comedians that have had long careers that expanded well into multiple decades, but each comedian is placed in their peak year, whether it is when they started to gain stardom or when they were at their best.

 Black Comedy Actors and Comedians: 1960s and Before

 The true pioneers of the comedy world for African Americans were the likes of Pigmeat Markam and Moms Mabley, while there were other earlier comedians, actors and performers, like Stepin Fetchit.
 During the 1960s comedians like Redd Foxx and Slappy White would get an early start on their careers as there were numerous rising stars who were beginning to emerge during this era of the 1950s and 1960s.